Skip Ribbon Commands

 This applies to students enrolling in: Arabic, Armenian, Bengali, Bosnian, Chin Hakha, Croatian, Dutch, Filipino, French, German, Greek, Hebrew, Hindi, Hungarian, Italian, Karen, Khmer, Macedonian, Persian, Polish, Portuguese, Punjabi, Romanian, Russian, Serbian, Sinhala, Spanish, Swedish, Tamil, Turkish and Yiddish.

-The home school is responsible for recording each student’s status on VASS as either a First or Second Language learner in the language of study.
+The home school is responsible for recording each student’s status on VASS as either a First or Second Language Learner in the language of study.
 Language learner statuses are required to be entered on VASS before the enrolment deadline for VCE Unit 3–4 sequences.

-Students seeking enrolment in VCE VM studies
+Enrolment in VCE VM studies

-Schools should also contact the Student Records and Results Unit for advice about:
+Schools should also contact the Student Records and Results unit for advice about:

 • criteria for eligibility